TheProjecter/regexpline/docs/readme.txt

 Requirements
 ------------
-- A suitable eZ publish version: 4.0.
+- A suitable eZ publish version: 3.6.x; 3.7.x has also been used during development.
 - Knowledge of Perl Compatible Regular Expression syntax (http://www.php.net/manual/en/ref.pcre.php)